Scoreboard & Thoughts

 my-specialty: Rev, Crypto

-The binary implemented an RSA encryption of the flag, e was 0x10001 so that was secure, the problem lied in how it generated the primes.
+The binary implemented an RSA encryption of the flag, e was 0x10001, so that was secure, the problem lay in how it generated the primes.

-It used an algorithm that basically did this to genrate a 2048 bit N.
+It used an algorithm that basically did this to generate a 2048-bit N.

 (r1*r1 + a1) * (r2*r2 + a2)